alislaboratory/4BitCPU/README.txt

 	Regarding external memory, there are 16 4-bit registers for general purpose access.

-	Registers are constructed of D flip flops (or latches if necessary).
+	Registers are constructed of D flip flops.
+One of the problems I had with shift registers was that I was using D latches, not flip flops, so the values inputted would instantaneously move through all flip flops and overwrite the data.
+I need a flip flop, not a latch.
+The main difference is that a flip flop only stores the D value on the rising edge of the clock, not while the clock pulse is high.

 	The RAM module will have a 4-bit register input, a 1-bit mode select, a 4-bit data input, and a 4-bit data output.

 	When the mode select is low (default read mode), the data stored at the address in given by the register input will be at the 4-bit data output.
 The data input is disregarded - it has no effect on the output.